fukhash/Learning/README.md

 **Issues**

-- 'Checklist' is something to know how we are doing on our road.
+- 'Checklist' is something to know how I'm doing on my road.

-- 'AllUsefullContent' bring some usefull websites that I want to share.
+- 'AllUsefullContent' bring some usefull websites that I want to share and save.

 - 'PersonalSchedule' this is just a place to put fast clicks.